How It Works #

 • Atomic integrity update--auto-update combines detection and baseline acceptance in a single atomic operation with backup.
 No TOCTOU window.

-• Forensic annotation — Case IDs, notes, tags with AES-256-GCM zero-knowledge encryption
+• Forensic annotation — Case IDs, notes, tags with AES-256-GCM client-side encryption

 • Forensic archivecensus archive packages manifest, inventory, chain of custody, and SHA256SUMS into a verifiable ZIP. census verify-archive checks integrity.